Julius, Duke of Brunswick-Lüneburg: Life

+As all plans to exclude him from the line of succession had failed, he succeeded as ruling Prince of Brunswick-Wolfenbüttel upon his father's death in 1568.
+He moved to Wolfenbüttel Castle.

-Julius nevertheless turned out a capable ruler.
+Julius nevertheless tur a capable ruler.
 He immediately introduced the Reformation and instituted a tax reform that improved the rights of farmers in relation to noblemen.
 He also founded a militia — every head of household was required to own a weapon and participate in military training — and reformed the court system.
 Julius also entered into an agreement in the smouldering conflict with the Hanse city of Brunswick in 1569, in which the citizens recognized his overlordship; however, the quarrels between Duchy and City continued nonetheless.

 By his mercantilist policies, Duke Julius promoted trade and especially mining.
 Copper and lead mining in the Harz mountains flourished, and many new mines were opened.
 Julius himself wrote a book about the uses of marl.
 To enable the sale of mining products, Julius invested into the improvements of roads and rivers.
 In 1577 the Oker river was made navigable between the Harz range and the armouries in Wolfenbüttel.
 On 15 October 1576, Julius solemnly inaugurated the Academia Julia, the first university of the state in Helmstedt, intended to train Protestant clergy for the newly reformed state according to his Lutheran Church Order.
 As a Protestant prince, he signed both the 1577 Formula of Concord and the Book of Concord three years later.

 In 1581, he purchased the palazzo Ca' Vendramin Calergi on the Grand Canal in Venice, one of his favorite cities to visit.
 He paid 50,000 ducats for the palazzo to the Loredan family, who were having financial difficulties at the time.
 However, he sold it only two years later to Duke Guglielmo Gonzaga of Mantua.
 Julius also had the Dutch architect Hans Vredeman de Vries lay out a network of grachten in his Wolfenbüttel residence.

 Julius enlarged his territories with the acquisition of the eastern exclave of Calvörde in 1571 and parts of the County of Hoya in 1582.
 Upon the death of his Welf cousin Duke Eric II of Brunswick-Lüneburg in 1584, Julius inherited the Principality of Calenberg.
 He died in 1589 and was succeeded by his eldest son Henry Julius.